mdusher/restic-backup-docker/README.md

 * `RESTIC_DATA_SUBSET` - Optional.
 You can pass a value to `--read-data-subset` when a repository check is run.
 If left unset, only the structure of the repository is verified.
 Note: `CHECK_CRON` must be set for check to be run automatically.
 * `AWS_ACCESS_KEY_ID` - Optional.
 When using restic with AWS S3 storage.
 * `AWS_SECRET_ACCESS_KEY` - Optional.
 When using restic with AWS S3 storage.
 * `MAILX_ARGS` - Optional.
 If specified, the content of `/var/log/backup-last.log` and `/var/log/check-last.log` is sent via mail after each backup and data integrity check using an *external SMTP*.
 To have maximum flexibility, you have to specify the mail/smtp parameters on your own.
 Have a look at the [mailx manpage](https://linux.die.net/man/1/mailx) for further information.
-Example value: `-e "MAILX_ARGS=-r 'from@example.de' -s 'Result of the last restic run' -S smtp='smtp.example.com:587' -S smtp-use-starttls -S smtp-auth=login -S smtp-auth-user='username' -S smtp-auth-password='password' 'to@example.com'"`.
+Example value: `-e "MAILX_ARGS=-r 'from@example.de' -S 'mta=submissions://username:password@smtp.example.com:465' -S v15-compat --subject "Result of the last restic run" 'to@example.com'`.

 ## Volumes